Global Education, International Teachers

 Engaging Students through School-wide Cultural Events

 With so many unique cultures in the world, there’s always a holiday to celebrate.
-These Participate international teachers share how their schools host cultural festivals and events, and how these events impact students and families.
+Our ambassador teachers share how their schools host cultural festivals and events, and how these events impact students and families.
 Read on for ideas and inspiration for hosting your own!

-Martin Hughes, teacher from Scotland at Western Union Elementary
+Martin Hughes, ambassador teacher from Scotland at Western Union Elementary

 At Western Union Elementary, all fifth grade students celebrated “Scotland Day” to learn about the culture and traditions of the country.